-- 1. Handover your voyage plan to the harbor authority for their records.
+- Handover your voyage plan to the harbour authority for their records.
 It should include important details such as the names and addresses of the crew, boat owner's name and contact details, name and registered number of the boat, area where you expect to carry out fishing operations, expected date of arrival, communication equipment available onboard, etc. - 2.
 Do not place metal objects near the magnetic compass.
-This leads to the development of additional deviation on the compass card, causing considerable errors to occur to your steering course. - 3.
-Always keep a track of the weather forecast and be vigilant for bad weather. - 4.
-Ensure your safety equipment such as fire extinguishers, life jackets, life rings, life rafts, fire pumps and hoses, position indicating flares and signals, etc. are in good condition. - Basic knowledge in fire-fighting, survival at sea and first aid is a must for all crew members. - Ensure you have sufficient fuel, fresh water, food provisions and first aid facilities.
+This leads to the development of additional deviation on the compass card, causing considerable errors to occur to your steering course.

+Always keep a track of the weather forecast and be vigilant for bad weather.

+- 4. Ensure your safety equipment such as the fire extinguishers, life jackets, position indicating flares and signals etc. are in good condition. - Basic knowledge in firefighting, survival at sea and first aid is a must for all crew members.